-- 5.1 Fraud is wrongful or criminal deception intended to result in financial or personal gain. - 5.2 Bribery is offering, promising, giving or accepting any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage. - 5.3 An advantage includes money, gifts, loans, fees, hospitality, services, discounts, the award of a contract or anything else of value.
+- 5.1 Fraud is wrongful or criminal deception intended to result in financial or personal gain.
+It is a criminal offence to commit fraud, this includes: - 5.1.1 Fraud by false representation;

-5.4 A person acts improperly where they act illegally, unethically, or contrary to an expectation of good faith or impartiality, or where they abuse a position of trust.
-The improper acts may be in relation to any business or professional activities, public functions, acts in the course of employment, or other activities by or on behalf of any organisation of any kind.

-5.5 Corruption is the abuse of entrusted power or position for private gain.
+- 5.1.2 Fraud by failing to disclose information; - 5.1.3 Fraud by abuse of position; - 5.1.4 Participation in fraudulent business, obtaining services dishonestly; - 5.1.5 Cheating the public revenue; - 5.1.6 False accounting; - 5.1.7 False statements by company directors; - 5.1.8 Fraudulent trading. - 5.1.9 As an employer, if we fail to prevent fraud, we can face fines, exclusion from tendering for public contracts and damage to our reputation.
+We therefore take our legal responsibilities very seriously. - 5.2 Bribery is offering, promising, giving or accepting any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage. - 5.2.1 An advantage includes money, gifts, loans, fees, hospitality, services, discounts, the award of a contract or anything else of value. - 5.2.2 A person acts improperly where they act illegally, unethically, or contrary to an expectation of good faith or impartiality, or where they abuse a position of trust.
+The improper acts may be in relation to any business or professional activities, public functions, acts in the course of employment, or other activities by or on behalf of any organisation of any kind. - 5.3 Corruption is the abuse of entrusted power or position for private gain. - 5.4 It is a criminal offence to offer, promise, give, request, or accept a bribe.
+Individuals found guilty can be punished by up to ten years' imprisonment and/or a fine.
+As an employer if we fail to prevent bribery, we can face an unlimited fine, exclusion from tendering for public contracts, and damage to our reputation.

-Examples:
+Examples of bribes: